 “With the new FDA regulations, it’s much easier for people to understand the need to reapply at least every two hours, and every 40 or 80 minutes while swimming or sweating.
 These directions are now easily seen on the packaging,” says Dr. Berson.

-Heading to the pool with your little guy but you’re not sure how to protect his virgin skin?
+Heading to the pool with your little guy but not sure how to protect his virgin skin?
 Dr. Lamb says it’s not recommended for newborns to wear sunscreen until they’re at least six months old.
 However, if you’re spending time strolling around under the hottest time of day, she suggests layering on hats, sunglasses and clothing.
 Once they’re old enough, consider sunscreens specifically designed for babies and to reapply sunscreen more often just to be safe.

 Sunscreen does not fully block vitamin D but it may lower absorption of vitamin D, according to dermatologist Dr. Robin Evans, MD.
 If you’re concerned about a deficiency, she suggests taking a blood test that will quickly tell you if your levels are low.
 If they are, she suggests taking a supplement, rather than exposing yourself to dangerous rays.
 “We know that sun exposure is linked to skin cancer; better to take vitamin D as a supplement and then limit one’s sun exposure to decrease your risk for skin cancer,” she notes.

 Just like most beauty products, sunscreen also has an expiration date for when they should be used or thrown out, so check the bottle to determine if and when you need to replenish.
-As skin care products tend to deteriorate once opened, remember to replace your used sunscreen two years after it’s been opened—even though the expiration date on its label says otherwise—to make sure you’re getting the utmost protection.
+As skin care products tend to deteriorate once opened, remember to replace your used sunscreen two years after it’s been opened—even if the expiration date on its label says otherwise—to make sure you’re getting the utmost protection.
 “While expired sunscreen won’t damage your skin, you should use sunscreen before it expires for the best results and ultimate protection,” Dr. Lamb recommends.

 Here’s the kicker: both spray and lotion work perfectly fine, but only if they’re applied appropriately.
 So if you’re haphazardly pulling a spray bottle out of your beach bag and lazily spritzing it across your body, you’re likely not getting the same protection that you receive when you massage your lotion vigorously until it’s completely rubbed in.